Skip to content

 167. Programme to support independent smallholders?

 [Externally verified] Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company also communicates this in its own reporting.
+The company also reports its own information on the support provided to the independent smallholders.

 • Y